Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-spark_3-0_2-12/docs/quick-start.md

 ## Quick Start Guide for Cosmos DB Spark Connector Preview

+**NOTE this is a Preview build.
+This build has not been load or performance tested yet - and at this point is not recommended being used in production scenarios.**

 This tutorial is a quick start guide to show how to use Cosmos DB Spark Connector Preview to read from or write to Cosmos DB.
-Cosmos DB Spark Connector is based on Spark 3.0.x.
+Cosmos DB Spark Connector is based on Spark 3.1.x.

 Throughout this quick tutorial we rely on
 [Azure Databricks Runtime 8.0 with Spark 3.1.1](https://docs.microsoft.com/azure/databricks/release-notes/runtime/8.0) and